 Corduroy has had a reputation of being outdated: the name itself is 300 years old – and derives the French royal courts.
 Because of its royal heritage, one would assume it to be a desirable luxury fabric, right?
 Not so much, because in the by the late 1800s, corduroy was mass-produced in factories in both Europe and the United States.
 On account of the fabric's hardiness, it became widespread among working classes.
 As a matter of fact, it has a lot in common with another fabric that was adopted by blue-collars: denim.
 They’re both resistant and inexpensive textile, yet denim always had legs over corduroy.

 Corduroy is now going through an identity revamp - thanks to the 70s revival.
 There's also a book smart quality about it.
 Think of everyone part of the corduroy appreciation club — most of them are great thinkers: Henry David Thoreau, Diane Keaton as Annie Hall, Gertrude Stein, Frank Lloyd Wright, and Wes Anderson.
 Not only are cords easy to style, they're often reasonably lightweight and warm, making it the ideal material for the transitional days ahead.

 While the fabric still has a hold of his traditional connotations, we should take it as a reason to embrace it.
 Styled the right way — with bold colours, sharp cuts, or an oversized fit — it can be as contemporary as you like.
 Here, a few picks to help you nail the look yourself.

-If you’re getting involved with corduroy for the first time, the best way to look at it is as an alternative to denim.
-It’s warmer, the colour schemes are far more interesting and most important of all – it matches the beauty of autumn.
+If you’re getting involved with corduroy for the first time, the best way to look at it is as an alternative to denim with a touch of sophistication.
+It’s warmer, the colour schemes are far more interesting and most important of all–it matches the beauty of autumn.